Boeing halts 737 MAX deliveries due to electrical issues, shares fall | Business

 Boeing halts 737 MAX deliveries due to electrical issues, shares fall

+"We view 2021 as a critical inflection point for our industry," Chief Executive Dave Calhoun told analysts on a conference call.
 Boeing has paused 737 MAX deliveries to address the electrical issues, and expects to "catch up on deliveries over the balance of the year," Calhoun added.

+But Calhoun said he could not predict when the 737 MAX's electrical grounding issue would be resolved, and doubled down on fears of a long-off recovery of international travel, citing the pandemic's impact and tensions between Washington and Beijing.
 He also said he expects China to lift its grounding order on the 737 MAX in the second half of 2021.
-But Calhoun said he could not predict when the 737 MAX's electrical grounding issue would be resolved, and doubled down on caution over the long-off recovery of international travel, citing the pandemic's impact and trade tensions between Washington and Beijing.

-Boeing has delivered more than 85 737 MAX jetliners since it was cleared by most regulators to re-enter service late last year following two fatal crashes, lifting revenue and cash flow.
+Boeing has delivered more than 85 737 MAX jetliners since it was cleared by most regulators to re-enter service late last year following two fatal crashes, lifting revenue and cash flow, it said.
 Boeing said it still expects to deliver half the 400 MAX jets in inventory by end-2021, with a return to positive cash flow in 2022.

 But the new electrical grounding problem found on some models of the jet earlier this month has cast a shadow on Boeing's freshly re-affirmed plans to increase 737 MAX production to 31 planes per month by early 2022.
 Airlines have pulled dozens of 737 MAX jets from service, awaiting repairs.
 Calhoun, asked about concerns over Boeing's falling market share in the narrow-body market against European rival Airbus SE , said: "I want to split that market."